Sylvain Chauveau: Background

+He has played live worldwide but since 2019 he travels by train and bicycle for ecological reasons.

 He has released solo records on Sub Rosa, Fat Cat, Flau, Creative Sources, Nature Bliss, and Les Disques du Soleil et de l'Acier.

 He has composed soundtracks for feature films, dance shows, and creates sound installations.

-Sylvain Chauveau is also a member of Ensemble 0 (with Stéphane Garin, Joël Merah and many more), of avant-rock band Arca (with Joan Cambon).
+Sylvain Chauveau is also a member of Ensemble 0 (with Stéphane Garin, Joël Merah and many more).